 The Freedom of Information Act (FOIA) is a law that enables members of the public to request records from the government.
 The Privacy Act provides individuals a way to request access to records about them.

 The Bureau’s FOIA Office is Open For Business

 While we navigate the challenges of the COVID-19 pandemic, the Bureau’s FOIA team remains committed to transparency and responsiveness.
 To receive the quickest response, please contact the Bureau’s FOIA team by email.

 Update on access to U.S. mail, overnight mail, and fax services

 The FOIA team currently has limited access to U.S. mail and overnight mail services and is no longer accepting fax communications.
-Limited access means that our responses to mail inquiries may be delayed.
+This means our responses to mail inquiries may be delayed.

-Beginning July 20, 2020, the FOIA team has resumed its acceptance of FOIA requests by mail.
-If prior to that date, you submitted a FOIA request or appeal to the Bureau by U.S. mail, overnight mail services, or fax and have not received an acknowledgement of receipt by the Bureau, we recommend resubmitting or following up by email to confirm receipt.
+If you submitted a FOIA request or appeal to the Bureau by U.S. mail, overnight mail services, or fax and have not received an acknowledgement of receipt by the Bureau, we recommend resubmitting or following up by email to confirm receipt.

-Processing time varies with the request’s complexity.
+The amount of time it takes to process each request varies based on complexity.
 However, the CFPB will make every attempt to provide a response within the timeframes outlined in the FOIA statute.